“Rather than love, than money, than faith, than fame, than fairness… give me truth.” – Henry David Thoreau.

 I meditate and I sink

 And slowly, I let myself be pulled back

 I’m not speeding up the journey

 Where to, if what I need is to get back to the start?

 So I let darkness kiss my cheek

-I let it show me what I need to see.
+And let is show me what I need to see